GravityKit/gravity-forms-zero-spam/readme.txt

 == Description ==

-This plugin adds a non-obtrusive anti-spam measure to all of your Gravity Forms.
-This measure is originally based on David Walsh's "Zero Spam" technique.
+This Gravity Forms add-on blocks spam using a non-obtrusive anti-spam measure.
 There are no settings or configuration needed: all you need to do is activate the plugin!

-Requires: Gravity Forms v1.5+
+Do you not want to use ReCAPTCHA because it's user-hostile?
+Use this instead!
+There are no stoplights or crosswalks here.

+Originally based on David Walsh's "Zero Spam" technique.
+Requires [Gravity Forms](https://www.gravityforms.com/?partner_id=1210629&irgwc=1&utm_medium=affiliate&utm_campaign=1210629&utm_source=Katz%20Web%20Services%2C%20Inc.).

 == Frequently Asked Questions ==